oracle/cloudtestdrive/AppDev/helidon-k8s/README.md

 ## The lab environment

+You will be running these labs on an Oracle Cloud Infrastructure (OCI) tenancy.
+This allows us to provide you with a consistent environment.

+Components we will be using :

+- A Linux VM with a Linux Desktop, accessible through a VNC viewer.
+This environment will contain Eclipse, Maven and Docker, tools you will need to run the first 2 labs (**A. Helidon** and **B. Docker**)
+- An ATP database to allow our application to store data in a persistent manner.
+- A Kubernetes cluster to deploy you microservices on (for the 3rd lab **C. Kubernetes**)

-You will be doing these labs in the Oracle Cloud Infrastructure (OCI) This is because to write the labs we need a place where we can provide you with a consistent environment, and working for Oracle OCI is the cloud we have easiest access to.
-The basic principles will however run in any Java IDE or Kubernetes environment, however you may need to adjust some aspects, for example to install a MySQL database on your laptop the process will be different than creating an Autonomous Transaction Processing database in the Oracle cloud.
+The basic principles will however run in any Java IDE or Kubernetes environment, however you may need to adjust some aspects, for example when installing a local database on your laptop the process will be different than when using an Autonomous Transaction Processing database in the Oracle cloud.

+**Preparing your environment**

+- You can run this lab on a **Oracle Free Tier** account.
+In this case you need to perform some extra preparation steps, [explained in detail on this page](ManualSetup/FullSetupFreeTier.md).
+- In case you are running **an instructor-led lab**, your instructor might make a Cloud Tetancy available for you, minimizing the setup to [these few steps to connect to a remote desktop](CreateClientVm.md).